 Significant judgments and estimates are required in determining the provision for income taxes and other tax liabilities.
-Our tax expense may be impacted if our intercompany transactions, which are required to be computed on an arm's-length basis, are challenged and successfully disputed by the tax authorities.
-Also, our tax expense could be impacted depending on the applicability of withholding taxes and indirect tax on software licenses and related intercompany transactions in certain jurisdictions.
-In determining the adequacy of income taxes, we assess the likelihood of adverse outcomes that could result if our tax positions were challenged by the Internal Revenue Service, or IRS, and other tax authorities.
-The tax authorities in the United States and other countries where we do business regularly examine our income and other tax returns.
-The ultimate outcome of these examinations cannot be predicted with certainty.
-Should the IRS or other tax authorities assess additional taxes as a result of examinations, we may be required to record charges to operations that could have a material impact on the results of operations, financial position or cash flows.
+Our tax expense may be impacted if our intercompany transactions, which are required to be computed on an arm's-length basis, are challenged and successfully disputed by the taxing authorities.
+Also, our tax expense could be impacted depending on the applicability of withholding taxes and other indirect taxes on software licenses and related intercompany transactions in certain jurisdictions.
+In determining the adequacy of income taxes, we assess the likelihood of adverse outcomes that could result if our tax positions were challenged by the Internal Revenue Service ("IRS"), and other taxing authorities.
+The taxing authorities in the United States and other countries where we do business regularly examine our income and other tax returns.
+We are currently under audit by the IRS for taxable years 2012 and 2013.
+The ultimate outcome of these or other examinations cannot be predicted with certainty.
+Should the IRS or other taxing authorities assess additional taxes as a result of examinations, we may be required to record charges to our operations.